astronomer/airflow-guides/guides_in_progress/airflow-dbt.md

        dbt_tasks[edge[0]] >> dbt_tasks[edge[1]]
 ```

-Note that the functions in the DAG file above have been split out for simplicity, but the logic can be found in the [dbt_advanced.py DAG](https://github.com/astronomer/airflow-dbt-demo/blob/master/dags/dbt_advanced.py).
+    > **Note:** The functions in the DAG file above have been split out for simplicity, but the logic can be found in the [dbt_advanced.py DAG](https://github.com/astronomer/airflow-dbt-demo/blob/master/dags/dbt_advanced.py).

-Putting all of this together, we end up with multiple Airflow DAGs, each running on its own defined schedule, with a specified group of interdependent dbt models running as individual tasks within each DAG.
-With this system, running a production dbt model in Airflow is dead-simple: all we need to do is tag a model with the appropriate schedule interval and it will automatically get picked up and executed by the corresponding Airflow DAG.
+Putting all of this together, we end up with multiple Airflow DAGs, each running on its own defined schedule, with a specified group of interdependent dbt models running as individual tasks.
+With this system, running a production dbt model in Airflow is simple: all we need to do is tag a model with the appropriate schedule interval, and it will automatically get picked up and executed by the corresponding Airflow DAG.
-Ultimately, this gives us a fully robust, end-to-end solution that captures the ideal scheduling, execution, and observability experience for our dbt models with Apache Airflow.
+Ultimately, this gives us a robust, end-to-end solution that captures the ideal scheduling, execution, and observability experience for running dbt models with Airflow.

-For a discussion of limitations, please refer to the [second blog post](https://www.astronomer.io/blog/airflow-dbt-2).
+With that said, this implementation still has some limitations.
+For a more in-depth consideration of the benefits and downsides of each implementation, see [Part 2](https://www.astronomer.io/blog/airflow-dbt-2) of our Airflow/dbt blog series.

-## Bonus 3: dbt Parser Utility
+## Bonus 2: dbt Parser Utility

-The sample code we provided in the previous section demonstrates how to loop through the `manifest.json` file of your dbt DAG to parse out the individual models and dependencies and map them to Airflow tasks.
-In order to simplify the DAG code when using this pattern, we can use a small convenience utility method that takes care of the parsing.
+The sample code we provided in the previous section demonstrates how to loop through the `manifest.json` file of your DAG to parse out individual models and map them to Airflow tasks.
+To simplify the DAG code when using this pattern, we can use a convenient utility method that takes care of the parsing.
 The `DbtDagParser` utility works as follows:

-- The parser takes the dbt project path containing the `dbt_project.yml` file, as well as the path to the `profiles.yml` file as inputs.
-Note that this setup assumes a "mono repo" with the dbt project being collocated with the Airflow code.
+- The parser takes the dbt project path containing the `dbt_project.yml` file, as well as the path to the `profiles.yml` file, as inputs.
+Note that this setup assumes that you have a single repo with that contains both your dbt project and Airflow code.
-- By providing a "dbt_tag" parameter, a user can select a subset of models to run.
-This allows specifying multiple DAGs for different subsets of the dbt models, for example to run them on different schedules, as described in [this blog post](https://www.astronomer.io/blog/airflow-dbt-2).
+- By providing a "dbt_tag" parameter, you can select a subset of models to run.
+This means you can specify multiple DAGs for different subsets of the dbt models, for example to run them on different schedules, as described in [Part 2](https://www.astronomer.io/blog/airflow-dbt-2) of our blog series.
-- The utility returns a task group containing all `dbt run` tasks for the models in the specified dbt DAG, and optionally another task group for all test tasks.
+- The utility returns a [task group](https://www.astronomer.io/guides/task-groups) containing all `dbt run` tasks for the models in the specified dbt DAG, and optionally another task group for all test tasks.

-When used as shown in the sample code below, the utility provides a convenient shortcut to creating Airflow task groups with the respective dbt models that can be triggered in a DAG run.
+When used as shown in the sample code below, the utility provides a shortcut to creating Airflow task groups for dbt models.
 Note that this code snippet only shows part of the DAG file; you can find the whole file in [the demo repo](https://github.com/astronomer/airflow-dbt-demo).

 ```python
 with dag: